IVPLaboratory/SCINet/README.md

 For more training commands and details, please check the docs in [BasicSR](https://github.com/XPixelGroup/BasicSR)

 ## Acknowledgments
+The code is based on [BasicSR](https://github.com/XPixelGroup/BasicSR/).
+Thanks for their excellent work!

-%## Contact
+## Contact
-%If you have any question, please email houzhangfang@xidian.edu.cn.
+If you have any question, please contact: houzhangfang@xidian.edu.cn,
+Copyright: Xidian University.

 ## License
 MIT License.
+This code is only freely available for non-commercial research use.